Jason Hunter (American football): Regular season

+Playoffs

 Stabbing

 On April 27, 2011, Detroit police said that Hunter had been stabbed and taken to a local hospital.
-Officer Dan Donakowski said that Hunter had been stabbed that Wednesday, but police didn’t have any additional information (including where the incident took place, who was responsible and Hunter’s condition).
-The hospital wasn’t disclosed.
-The Broncos released a statement saying the team hoped Hunter would “make[s] a quick recovery,” but that out of respect for his privacy, it wouldn’t comment further.
+Officer Dan Donakowski said that Hunter had been stabbed that Wednesday, but police didn't have any additional information (including where the incident took place, who was responsible and Hunter's condition).
+The hospital wasn't disclosed.
+The Broncos released a statement saying the team hoped Hunter would “make[s] a quick recovery,” but that out of respect for his privacy, it wouldn't comment further.